The-OAG-Development-Project/Application-Gateway/www/docs/docs/Configuration-Routes.md

 ### `url`

-The URL setting specifies the upstream service to which OWAG forwards the request.
+The URL setting specifies the upstream service to which OAG forwards the request.
 The path from the route will not be forwarded.
-For instance, if you call with the example before `/myservice/foo` OWAG forwards the request to `https://backend.my/foo`.
+For instance, if you call with the example before `/myservice/foo` OAG forwards the request to `https://backend.my/foo`.

 ### `allowAnonymous`

-Boolean variable: If you specify `no` OWAG only allows authenticated requests to this route.
+Boolean variable: If you specify `no` OAG only allows authenticated requests to this route.
 This setting is useful if your backend application expects only authenticated users.
 Another use case for this option is if you want to secure a web service that has no authentication implemented.
 This method is then only secure if you specify only Login provider from private IdPs and not social logins.

 ### `rewrite` (optional)